South Korea: Education

-In 2015, the country spent 5.1% of its GDP on all levels of education—roughly 0.8 percentage points above the OECD average of 4.3%.
-A strong investment in education, a militant drive to achieve academic success, as well as the passion for scholarly excellence has helped the resource-poor country rapidly grow its economy over the past 60 years from a war-torn land to a prosperous, developed country.
+In 2015, the country spent 5.1% of its GDP on education at all levels—roughly 0.8 percentage points above the OECD average of 4.3%.
+A strong investment in education, a militant drive to achieve academic success, as well as the passion for scholarly excellence has helped the country rapidly grow its economy over the past 60 years into a developed country.

+As of 2025, the school violence victimization rate reached 2.5%, the highest level since the government began tracking the data in 2013.
+Data shows that in South Korea, bullies often outnumber victims by three or four to one because an entire class may participate in ostracizing a single student.
+Elementary school students now report the highest victimization rates, at approximately 5.0%.